anushreemangalgatti486/anushreemangalgatti486/README.md

 # 💫 About Me:
-                                A Passionate developer from India<br><br>📫 React out to me at anumangalgatti486@gmail.com
+📫 React out to me at anumangalgatti486@gmail.com

 ## 🌐 Socials: